smeade/launchpad/README.md

 * Forcing SSL over entire site
 * byebug for debugging
 * Browser version checks
+* RailsAdmin for back-end data management

 **TODO:**

 Consider implementing support for:

+* Add CanCan for authorization
+* Auditing and versioning with PaperTrail
 * Switching to Bourbon
 * Use FontAwesome instead of Glyphicons
 * Test Unit and FactoryGirl for testing